Allan-Cao/nitrotype-bot/README.md

 There is a delay of 2 seconds for it to start.

-Note, this was designed for a 1920x1080 monitor but can be modified for other resolutions. (see below)
+Note, this was designed for a 1920x1080 monitor but can be modified for other resolutions.